 MTA-ELTE Research Group of Peptide Chemistry, Eötvös Loránd University, Budapest Hungary

 Chasing target essentiality in the search for new antibacterials

 Prof. Gabriele Costantino

-Professor of Medicinal Chemistry and Director, University of Parma, Department of Food and Drugs-University of Parma, Italy
+Professor of Medicinal Chemistry and Director of Department of Food and Drugs, University of Parma, Italy

 Gabriele Costantino is professor of medicinal chemistry at the University of Parma, where he is also Director of the Department of Food and Drugs.